Inactive Scholarships

 Belzer Award: provides support to undergraduate students in the Department of Political Science.
 Preference shall be given to students with financial need and outstanding academic merit.

-Judith Hicks Stiehm Award is to provide support to an undergraduate studying political science (not necessarily a major), to be used for tuition or to provide funding for an opportunity that will enhance learning (e.g., internship, travel, or research); preference to Wisconsin resident; award based on significant financial need; awardee must have at least a C+ average.
+Judith Hicks Stiehm Award is to provide support to an undergraduate studying political science, to be used for tuition or to provide funding for an opportunity that will enhance learning (e.g., internship, travel, or research); preference to Wisconsin resident; award based on significant financial need; awardee must have at least a C+ average.
 The application must include evidence of financial need.
 Including your financial aid award statement is helpful, but only an explanation of financial need is necessary.
 If you wish to use the award for funding research or some other opportunity, you must provide a brief (no more than one page) description of your project/opportunity with your application.
 If you are working with a faculty sponsor or university program, please include that information as well.

 Stanoch Family Scholarship is established by UW political science alumnus John Stanoch.
 The scholarship will support a student with financial need, preferably from Minnesota.